 Made in the Dales

-The Yorkshire Dales has also given us many popular foods and drinks, countless cheeses herald from the Dales, though none so popular as Wensleydale.
-To this day many breweries operate in the Dale crafting a range of ales inspired by local life and ingredients, and town of Masham is regarded as many as the capital of Dales brewing.
+The Yorkshire Dales have also given us many popular foods and drinks, countless kinds of cheese herald from the Dales, though none so popular as Wensleydale.
+To this day many breweries operate in the Dale crafting a range of ales inspired by local life and ingredients, and the town of Masham is regarded by many as the capital of Dales brewing.

 In recent years there has seen a resurgence in traditional crafts and trades, including wool, carving and glasswork.
 This has seen a new generation of craftsmen and women learn the skills that it was once feared would be lost within a generation.